-It’s possible to have good and bad leadership qualities, but you can’t be a good and a bad leader.
-There are certain characteristics in a leader that defines you on either end of the spectrum.
-It is not an easy thing to be a leader, and a good one for that matter.
-Think of it as a constant and ongoing cycle of evolving and developing yourself to improvement.
+It’s possible to have both good and bad leadership qualities, and there may be certain characteristics in a leader that defines you on either end of the spectrum.
+In any context, however, it is not an easy thing to be a leader and a good one for that matter.
+Think of it as a constant and ongoing cycle of evolving and developing yourself to improve.

 The Responsibility of Leadership

 As a leader, you’ll be in charge of a bigger workload, have more responsibility and be accountable for more than one person.
-This is a hard task to take on, which is why being a leader is not a job for just anyone.
+This is a hard task to take on, which is why being a leader requires constant dedication to improving your communication skills and leadership style

-If you’re thinking about a good leader then the first answer one could think of was Warren Buffet.
+If you’re thinking about examples of a good leader then the first answer one could think of may be Warren Buffet.
 Warren Buffet is a business mogul and the CEO of Berkshire Hathaway.
 He’s also a very well-known self-made businessman who kept developing in order to make it to the Big Leagues.

 Buffet has had the ability to inspire and soothe others, due to his philanthropic causes and public speaking.
 He is a firm believer that the best leaders are storytellers who turn crises into stories to learn from; Buffet believes so because he belongs to the category of great leaders.